 Throwing yourself an apartment housewarming party seems like such a grown-up thing to do, doesn’t it?
-Now that you’ve got your own place, you want to show it off to your friends in a way that lets them know you’ve got this whole adult thing under control.
+You want to show it off – you’re able to be a well-adjusted adult with your own place!

 Read more: How to Be a Good House Guest

 Read more: How to Host a Dinner Party in Your Apartment

 Read more: 10 Best Housewarming Gifts